chrysillala/react-ecosystem/README.md

 #### What we want to make sure when testing Selectors

 Define what data should be returned by the smallest selectors that our current selector relies on, and then use the `resultFunc` to pass that data arguments into the final function we pass to our selectors.

+### Testing Styled-Components

+We don't exactly test our full styled-components.

+#### What we want to make sure when testing Styled-Components

+The only thing we can really test in our styled components is the logic we put inside them.
+To test effectively, we might want to pull the UI logic into its own function.